 - 4 spicy vegan sausages, sliced or diced or 385 grams of vegan sausage.
 I use Yves Spicy Italian Veggie Sausages (they're wonderful!)

-- fresh parsley garnish each bowl with approx. 1 tsp of chopped fresh parsley – don't skip this!
+- fresh parsley garnish each bowl with approx. 1 teaspoon of chopped fresh parsley – don't skip this!

 - salt and pepper